- Reference Number: HEY1039/2025

 Pain may be in the middle of your neck or to one side or the other.
 The pain may travel to your shoulder or shoulder blade or to the upper chest.
 Stiffness is often worse after prolonged rest or sitting in the same position for a long time.

-If there is pressure on a nerve you may have numbness and/or pins and needles down your arm, sometimes all the way down to your fingers.
-The nerve can be affected in this way for a variety of reasons but often resolves on its own.
+If there is irritation of a nerve you may have numbness and / or pins and needles down your arm, sometimes all the way down to your fingers.
+The nerve can be affected in this way for a variety of reasons.
+Most nerve symptoms will improve within 12 months of onset.

 Causes